Matasnet/checkPhoneNumber/README.md

 To run this project, you need instal PIP:
 * folium
 * phonenumbers
-And has API from OpenCage
+And need API from OpenCage

 ```
 from http import server